 HOW TO BUY OPTIONS

 Buying and selling stock options isn’t just new territory for many investors, it’s a whole new language, new world.

-Regardless, there are historical findings that confirm their use during the Antiquity period as we said before in Chapter 1.
+Regardless, there are historical findings that confirm their use during the Antiquity period as we said before.

 You might suppose these options markets are another superfine financial instrument that Wall Street gurus created for their own dishonest purposes, but you would be wrong.

 Actually, options contracts did not originate on Wall Street at all.

 These instruments exist for thousands of years – long before they began officially trading in 1973 under the name of Chicago Board of Options.